lmerchan024/realsense-o3d-tut/README.md

 Some description!

-# open3D Tutorial with custom pointclouds
+# open3D Tutorial with captured pointclouds